DX3006/DXPN/README.md

 > This is a simple overlay that shows notifications for Twitch channel points rewards.
 >
-> It will automatically receive any reward's name, image and color, and display a notification when it's redeemed on your livestream.
+> It will automatically receive any rewards name, image and color, and display a notification when it's redeemed on your livestream.

  ![logo]( images/readme/animation_preview.png )

 # How to use
-> 1. Enter on the [page of the tool](https://dx3006.github.io/DXPN/) and log with twitch account
+> 1. Enter on the [page of the tool](https://dx3006.github.io/DXPN/) and loging with your twitch account
 >
-> 2. After login you will be redirected to a **blank screen**, this means that login was successful
+> 2. After the login you will be redirected to a **blank screen**, this means that login was successful
 >
 > 3. Take the **url** of this page and put it in a browser source in **OBS/StreamLabs**